r2d2-arduino/micropython_ili9488_9486_9341_shields/README.md

 ![Photo of back side of Esp32-D1R32](/../main/photos/esp32-s3-uno-back.png)

+## Preparing for other boards:
+There is no need to change anything on the board.
+Since you can select any pins.
+The only thing that is recommended: check the operation of the pins in `ili9xxx_pin_checker.py`

 ## Pin restrictions:

 For Esp32, Raspberry Pi Pico, Esp32-S3: Only pins between 1-31 can be used.